 - 1 cup vegetable broth

-- 4 large bell peppers (of favourite colour)
+- 4 large bell pepper, red (or your favourite colour)

 - 1 tbsp fajita mix (homemade or store bought)